Azure/avdaccelerator/workload/terraform/network/readme.md

 ## Deployment Steps

-1. Modify the `terraform.tfvars` file to define the desired names, location, networking, and other variables
+1. Rename the `terraform.tfvars.sample` to `terraform.tfvars` and modify to define the desired names, location, networking, and other variables
 2. Before deploying, confirm the correct subscription
 3. Change directory to the Terraform folder
 4. Run `terraform init` to initialize this directory